Shark IZ682H Vertex Pro Review

 Deep Cleaning

-Unfortunately, one downside with low airflow is worse deep cleaning performance, which is the case for the Vertex Pro.
+Unfortunately, one downside of low airflow is worse deep cleaning performance, which is the case for the Vertex Pro.

-This is another potential deciding factor between these Vertex models.
+This is another key factor in deciding between these Vertex models.

 Hair Wrap [Carpets]